docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 BridgeTalk.getStatus (targetSpec)
 targetSpec

-Optional, a specifier for the target application; see "Application specifiers" on page 191.
+Optional, a specifier for the target application; see :ref:`application-specifiers`.
 If not supplied, returns the processing status of the current application.

 Retrieves the processing status of an application.
 Returns a string, one of: